 Welcome to our fourth annual Halloween Havoc blowout.
-Believe it or not, this is the longest running theme on our blog, thanks mostly to it looseness in rules.
+Believe it or not, this is the longest running theme on our blog, thanks mostly to its looseness in rules.
 Throughout the entire month of October we’ll set our sights on the spooky and the splatter with an emphasis on obscurity.
 What the world doesn’t need is another review of HALLOWEEN (1978) or FRIDAY THE 13TH (1980); what it does need are reviews of films so incomprehensible that they make you question all of your life choices.
 So I’m kicking the entries off in style with something I boldly proclaim will easily be the worst thing reviewed this month.
 That is, unless, Tom decides he suddenly needs to watch an Eli Roth movie.

 At one point in the early 1990s, Germany seemed like it was going to be the future of horror.
 Jörg Buttgereit was wowing fans with NEKROMANTIK; Andreas Schnaas was earning a reputation for his shot-on-video VIOLENT SHIT series; and Olaf Ittenbach was showing off his FX wares in stuff like BLACK PAST and THE BURNING MOON.
 Unfortunately, this revolution encouraged every German with access to a video camera and a gallon of fake blood to throw their Tyrolean into the ring.
 The end results were something like ZOMBIE: THE RESURRECTION, a shot-on-video movie so bad that I completely blocked it from my memory.
 That bad news?
 Since I couldn’t remember it, I decided to watch it again.
 Damn you, Herr Alzheimer!